-Projects give each job a home for the assets assigned to it, and tie that job to the client it’s for.
-You get a clear view of what’s committed where, so you can plan around real availability, avoid clashes, and account for your kit cleanly when a job wraps up.
+Give each job a home for the assets assigned to it, tied to the client it’s for.
+See exactly what’s committed where, so you can plan around real availability, avoid clashes, and account for your kit cleanly when a job wraps up.

 Keep every job’s kit in view